madebywild/wild-next/README.md

 - `./components`
   Holds all components (repeating sections / widgets) that are used by `pages` to composite pages.
-- `./elements`
-  Holds all elements (repeating elements) that are used by `components` across the site.
-Classic candidates are buttons, form components etc.
 - `./pages`
   Holds all pages (containers), each file should represent one route.
 They are automatically routed by their filename, but can have a custom route name (see further down below).
   - `./pages/_document.js`